pratik6266/IPM-Project/README.md

 # IPM Project
 This is a criminal Record Management System built on Java Spring Boot.
+It is meant only for authorised personnel like Jailers, Police Officers, CBI Officers etc.